CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **company_emission**\
 Data Type: INTEGER\
 Description: company_emission refers to the amount of CO2 emissions the company produces.\
 Maximum: M-1.
-Multiple companies can have the same company_emissions, but each company can only have one value for company_emission
+Multiple companies can have the same company_emissions, but each company can only have one value for company_emission.

 **Entity Name: carbon_emission_target**